Engineering A Christmas Ice Lantern – Simple and beautiful STEM activity for the holidays. Excellent for preschool and up.

 Now carefully remove the inside plastic cup, then the outer plastic up.
 You may need to cut the cups to get them off.
 Just carefully snip the edge with some scissors and you should be able to peel them off.

-For safety you can use battery operated candles, plus they won’t melt your lantern.
+For safety you can use battery operated candles, plus they won’t melt your lantern like a tea light.

 Turn on your candle, set it outside in the wintery cold and enjoy the beauty of your creation!